How Does it Work?

 - The worker calls the customer to arrange a convenient time to do the work.

-- The worker fills out a monthly time sheet of how many hours were worked and what was paid.
+- The worker fills out a daily online time sheet of how many hours were worked.

 - A Chore Program staff person or volunteer will attempt to phone all clients served through the project to be sure the work was done satisfactorily.